Home Electrical Safety Guide: What Every Homeowner Must Know

 - Installing a GFCI outlet: Replacing a standard outlet with a GFCI outlet provides shock protection.
 Follow the LINE and LOAD terminal markings carefully.

 - Replacing a light fixture: Swapping a ceiling fixture or wall sconce is a common DIY task.
 Support the new fixture properly and make secure wire connections using wire nuts.
+For light fixtures, use only a light bulb within the fixture's rated wattage, since a higher-wattage one can overheat and start a fire.

 - Resetting a tripped breaker: After identifying the cause of the trip, fully push the breaker to OFF before switching it back to ON.